ashishguptautd/Classification-of-Credit-Card-Defaults/README.md

 Dataset Used - UCI ML Dataset for Credit Card Approvals Libraries used - Sk-Learn, NumPy, Pandas, etc
-Models Used - SVM, Regression(Logistic), Decesion Tree, K-Means, Random Forest We also used GridSearch CV to check which of the models performed better.
+Models Used - SVM, Regression(Logistic), Decesion Tree, K-Means, Random Forest We also used GridSearch CV to check which of the models performed better
 #This project was completed under the course of BUAN 6341 Applied Machine Learning